+Project Name & Phase Date: (i.e. 12/25/16 Engineering Company Engineer / Applicant

+Engineering Company

+Engineer / Applicant

-Residential, Commercial, & Linear r 10,000 Project Name & Phase Date: (i.e. 12/25/16 / Applicant A waiver shall only be granted after a written request is submitted by to descriptions, drawings, and any other information that is necessary to land disturbing activity.
-This form will serve as a guideline of items to it serve as the official written request.
-The County will review and responsith the review of your project.
-This document must be a stand alone. evaluate the proposed nclude in the request and nd to your request along The following must be included in the waiver request: Project Name Project size and scope (size in acres to the nearest tenth of an and total size of project).
-Descriptions of adjacent and receiving properties (include info streams, and Waters of State on or in close proximity to the sit information).
-Location of the site within the Watershed (use USGS "HUC 14" watersheds are also delineated on the Richland County GIS we A set of hydrologic and hydraulic calculations, for detention are considers the impact of hydrograph timing modifications of the disturbance, with and without detention. (pre- and post-summedisturbance) Describe in detail how water quality is to be addressed without rmation on any wetlands, te and flood zone watersheds) these ebsite.
-(Map required) halysis and design, that e proposed land hary table required) construction and post construction.
-Sased on the information prepared, the following conditions must be collowing conditions must be collowing conditions must be certified by sealing and signing this documents. certified (all of the The calculations prepared demonstrate that the project will had impacts on receiving water bodies or downstream properties, or ave no adverse The calculations prepared demonstrate that the imposition of requirements for rates of stormwater runoff discharging from aggravate or add to downstream flooding. • The downstream drainage system has been analyzed and has sufficient capacity to receive any increase in runoff for the design storm.
-Supporting Documentation Attached Community Planning & Development 2020 Hampton Street, Columbia, SC 29202 (803) 576-2420
+A waiver shall only be granted after a written request is submitted by the applicant containing descriptions, drawings, and any other information that is necessary to evaluate the proposed land disturbing activity.
+This form will serve as a guideline of items to include in the request and serve as the official written request.
+The County will review and respond to your request along with the review of your project.
+This document must be a stand alone document.

+The following must be included in the waiver request:

+- Project Name - Project size and scope (size in acres to the nearest tenth of an acre, both disturbed area and total size of project). - Descriptions of adjacent and receiving properties (include information on any wetlands, streams, and Waters of State on or in close proximity to the site and flood zone information). - Location of the site within the Watershed (use USGS "HUC 14" watersheds) these watersheds are also delineated on the Richland County GIS website.
+(Map required) - A set of hydrologic and hydraulic calculations, for detention analysis and design, that considers the impact of hydrograph timing modifications of the proposed land disturbance, with and without detention. (pre- and post-summary table required) - Describe in detail how water quality is to be addressed without detention both during construction and post construction.

-Form CSDENG16-1
+Based on the information prepared, the following conditions must be certified (all of the following conditions must be certified by sealing and signing this document):

+The calculations prepared demonstrate that the project will have no significant adverse impacts on receiving water bodies or downstream properties, or

+The calculations prepared demonstrate that the imposition of peak control requirements for rates of stormwater runoff discharging from on-site detention will not aggravate or add to downstream flooding.

+The downstream drainage system has been analyzed and has sufficient capacity to receive any increase in runoff for the design storm.

+Supporting Documentation Attached

+Community Planning & Development 2020 Hampton Street, Columbia, SC 29202 (803) 576-2420 Form CSDENG16-1